Vodjanoj/ChiliLabs_test/README.md

 - Ensured a responsive design for optimal user experience on both desktop and mobile devices
  - Utilized the Styled Components for efficient and maintainable styling.
  - Updated project to Next.js for enhanced project structure and performance.
- - Implemented pagination for an improved user experience.
  - Conducted some unit tests using @testing-library/react to ensure code reliability.

 ## Getting Started